 Cyprus Cafe, where Mediterranean meets the mountains.
 Located on the 2nd Avenue in a quaint converted home.
 They offer innovative, farm to table lunches and dinners.
 Patio dining on a warm summer night is the setting for a perfect date night.

 Ken and Sue’s, located in the historic downtown and one of our favorite places to dine where we celebrate our special occasions.
 A local favorite as well, the food is outstanding and the booth tables are private and intimate.

 Eolus, named after the majestic Mt.
 Eolus, this fine dining spot is warm and inviting, using locally sourced ingredients and specializing in signature cocktails.
 A romantic venue that will warm your hearts.

 Season’s, Also located in the downtown and one of Durango’s long-standing casual bistro settings, they offer a seasonal menu using locally sourced ingredients, and the atmosphere makes you feel right at home.

 WALK THE HISTORIC DOWNTOWN

 Durango is an artist’s hub with many innovative and regional galleries, shops and things to do in the downtown area, so stroll hand-in-hand and enjoy them all.
-Stop in at the Toh-Atin Gallery of Native American and Southwest arts, lose yourselves in Karyn Gabaldon’s elegant gallery of paintings and unique jewelry and ceramics, treasure hunt in the fun and jam-packed Durango Antique Market, find artful jewelry at Diane West Jewelry & Art, treat yourselves to artisan ice creams at Cream Bean Berry, dress like the west and get a photo at Thru The Lens, stop by the funky awesome Studio & gallery co-op of local artists, be sure to stop into every photography gallery you see, or spend a couple hours making your own souvenir glass art plate or interpretation of your lovey weekend at Get Fused.
+Stop in at the Toh-Atin Gallery of Native American and Southwest arts, lose yourselves in Karyn Gabaldon’s elegant gallery of paintings and unique jewelry and ceramics, treasure hunt in the jam-packed Durango Antique Market, find artful jewelry at Diane West Jewelry & Art, treat yourselves to artisan ice creams at Cream Bean Berry, dress like the west and get a photo at Thru The Lens, stop by the funky awesome Studio & gallery co-op of local artists, be sure to stop into every photography gallery you see, or spend a couple hours making your own souvenir glass art plate or interpretation of your lovey weekend at Get Fused.

 FOR THE CHOCOLATE LOVERS